donnemartin/system-design-primer/solutions/system_design/pastebin/README.md

 ### What questions should you ask to clarify the problem?

-Here is an example of the dialog you could have with the interviewer:
+Here is an example of the dialog you could have with the **Interviewer**:
-interviewer: Design Pastebin.com.
+**Interviewer**: Design Pastebin.com.
-candidate: Could you please remind me what Pastebin.com does at a high level?
+**Candidate**: Could you please remind me what Pastebin.com does at a high level?
-interviewer: Do you happen to know GitHub Gist?
+**Interviewer**: Do you happen to know GitHub Gist?
 It is similar to Pastebin.com.

 ## 📝 Pastebin.com Overview